cantemizyurek-school/StackMate/README.md

 - Stack - Last-In-First-Out (LIFO) structure that allows you to store and retrieve elements in a specific order.
 - BinartHeap - a data structure that allows you to store elements in a specific order.
 The order is determined by the priority of the elements.
 - Tree - a data structure that consists of a sequence of nodes, each containing a reference to the parent node and the child nodes.
+- Binary Search Tree - a data structure that consists of a sequence of nodes, each containing a reference to the parent node and the child nodes.
+The nodes are ordered in a specific way.

 ## Features